-First, choose something in your daily life that you find painfully irritating, annoying, or disgusting.
+First, choose something in your daily life that you find painfully irritating, annoying, hurtful or disgusting.
 Something you have little or no control over.
 Something you wish would just go away.
-Take a moment to recall the feelings of annoyance, irritation or disgust that come up for you.
+Take a moment to recall the feelings of annoyance, irritation, hurt or disgust that come up for you.

-You may not believe that this disgusting irritant can be used as a powerful way to heal your triggers, but it can.
+You may not believe that this unwanted irritant can be used as a powerful way to heal your triggers, but it can.

 Let Your Old Judgments Go

 Next time you see or hear this irritating thing, let go of the history of harsh judgments you’ve been holding in your mind about it.
-It takes up a lot of RAM in your brain to carry this heavy load of angry judgments.
+It takes up a lot of RAM in your brain to carry this heavy load of judgmental evaluations.
 Allow yourself to hear or see this thing you strongly dislike, but see it objectively.
 See it as if you were a video camera simply capturing it accurately.
 Notice how it looks, sounds, feels.
 You might be able to sustain this camera-like objectivity for just a few moments.
-Since we’re only human, we find that after a short time all your old judgments will get riled up, like jackals.
+Since we’re only human, we find that after a short time all the old judgments will rise up in your mind, like jackals howling loudly.

 Feel Deep Self-Compassion Around Triggers

 Each time you see or hear or feel this one thing over which you have no control, go immediately into this mode of self-empathy.
 Observe yourself as a compassionate witness to your own pain and suffering.
 Soothe yourself through it.
 Hold yourself gently.
 Some find it helpful to actually wrap their arms around themselves or place hands on the chest or stomach area, wherever the tension and pain are felt.

-If you’re willing to practice this day after day, time after time, something amazing will begin to happen.
+If you’re willing to practice this day after day, time after time, something will begin to happen gradually.
 You’ll tap the power of self-soothing automatically and instantly.
 Every time this irritating thing presents itself, you’ll be healing your triggers.
-The irritant then becomes the healing catalyst!
+The irritant then becomes the healing catalyst.
 It’s hard to believe this now, but you actually start to feel grateful for the irritant because it gives you the chance to practice objective observation.
 And if you can’t maintain objective observation consciousness and you slip into jackal judgments, then you have the chance to practice giving self-empathy.

 This reminds me of how homeopathic remedies can be effective.
 They dilute the irritating substance that triggers your body, and keep diluting it to the extreme.
-Then your body learns to recognize and accept it without the harsh reaction.
+Then your body learns to recognize and accept it at extremely low levels, without the harsh reaction.
 Objective observation consciousness reduces our response to the irritant to a tiny fraction of how we used to react with deep pain.

 Stretch Out Those Peaceful Moments

 It will be easier, however, if you start out with a less severe trigger.
 Instead of your spouse’s extreme spending habits, or that political figure you can’t stand, pick something simple.
 Like the neighbor who knocks on your door more than you like, or a friend’s peccadillo.